ynkze/SecureFiles/README.md

  2. createTable.php: use to create table into database
  3. filesLogic.php: algorithm for upload, download and remove of files
  4. security.php: functions for generating dh key and for AES-256 encryption/decryption
+ 5. authenticate.php: check whether the login credentials are correct
- 5. Rest of files: software and UI design of website
+ 6. Rest of files: software and UI design of website